usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 ## The OSCAL Layers

-The following layers are defined in the OSCAL architecture, which are listed from the bottom up:
+The diagram above identifies the OSCAL layers from the bottom up because each higher layer relies on the layer beneath it.
+The following OSCAL layer discussion begins with the bottom layer in the diagram and address each in order moving toward the top of the diagram:
 - Catalog layer
 - Profile layer
 - Implementation Layer